Periodontal Care and Prevention

 A number of drugs such as anti-depressants, oral contraceptives, and certain heart medications will influence a person’s oral health.
 It is important to inform your dentist of any and all medications that you are taking as well as any changes that have occurred in your overall wellbeing.

 Sometimes it is necessary to prescribe antibiotics to get rid of certain bacteria that cannot be removed during gum therapy.
 A simple diagnostic test will give valuable information to your dental clinician for the assessment and treatment of gum disease.

 Laser dentistry has a detoxifying effect on gum disease, which is why it is advantageous in periodontal therapy.
 During a non-surgical laser dentistry treatment, a hygienist removes any debris and calcified deposits from teeth, and a laser is used to selectively remove diseased or infected tissues lining the pockets around your teeth.
-At the same time the laser will kill bacteria that cause gum disease and promotes healing of your gums.
+At the same time, the laser will kill bacteria that cause gum disease and promotes healing of your gums.